kriasoft/universal-router/docs/api.md

   // => Welcome, john!
 ```

+Router preserves the `context.params` values from the parent router.
+If the parent and the child have conflicting param names, the child's value take precedence.

 This functionality is powered by [path-to-regexp](https://github.com/pillarjs/path-to-regexp) npm module
 and works the same way as the routing solutions in many popular JavaScript frameworks such as Express and Koa.
 Also check out online [router tester](http://forbeslindesay.github.io/express-route-tester/).